zhangjinde/sendfiled/doc/implementation_issues.md

    manager, block device interface, disk driver, etc.) and the physical disk itself.
 Applications that have a dedicated file I/O thread are less of a problem, but may still contend for the file I/O stack with *other applications*.
-Because *fiod* is implemented in processes instead of threads, it is possible to run one server instance per disk or disk controller, for example, without having to be concerned with the effect this may have on contention for other resources.
+Because *sendfiled* is implemented in processes instead of threads, it is possible to run one server instance per disk or disk controller, for example, without having to be concerned with the effect this may have on contention for other resources.